 3. Google My Business: Dominate the Local Search Market.

 Real estate was touted as the industry where ‘location location location’ made all the difference.
 In the last few years, all the businesses have understood that their location’s visibility is what drives leads to the store.
 And that is where Google My Business or GMB comes into the picture.

 GMB is much more than just a tool for showing directions to your dealership on Google Maps.
 It can be the first and most prominent snippets that show up on the SERP when people search for your dealership.
-Moreover, with website link and ratings, it can create a great starting point to generate leads for your auto dealership social media marketing.
+Moreover, website links and ratings can create a great starting point to generate leads for your auto dealership’s social media marketing.

 GMB also has a material impact on your organic and inorganic rankings on the SERP.
 So, whether you are running Google Ads or sticking to organic SEO, GMB optimization should be on your radar.
 Make sure your number, website, and other contact details are always updated, and answer the reviews on your GMB as soon as possible.

 Auto dealership social media marketing can seem daunting at first.
 But, with the right focus on platforms, tools, and tactics, as mentioned, you can maximize the chances of attracting relevant leads.
 Inrelay can be the centerpiece of your social media marketing strategy by helping your dealership brand get a more trustworthy appeal on social media.
 Click here to connect with one of our experts and learn how Inrelay can support you with employee advocacy.

 - My dealership already has a social media agency.
 Can Inrelay still add value?

 Yes!
 Our research shows that most social media agencies are not focused on employee advocacy as a route to increase brand awareness and build opinion leadership.
 Inrelay is a platform designed to enhance the results you can get with your auto dealership’s social media marketing efforts and not compete with your social media agency.

 - We have a small marketing budget.
 How can we afford Inrelay?